IAHispano/Applio-Docs/Guides/Audio/MVSEP.md

 - MDX23C (to remove vocals and instrumental)
 - **BSReformer V2 (vocals, instrumental)**
   - ver 2024,04 (the best to remove instrumental and vocals)
-  - viperx edition (to remove instrumental and vocals)
 - MVSep MelBand Reformer (to remove vocals and instrumental)
 - **MDX B (vocals, instrumental)**
   - UVR-MDX-NET Voc FT (to remove instrumental and vocals)